jaantollander/masters-thesis/content/20_background.md

 \newpage

 # Background
-- *What has been done previously?*
-- *What do we know about the research topic beforehand?*
-- *Balanced explanation of the whole research field.*

----

 ## High-performance computing
 Fundamentally, we can think about *computing* as applying *rules* on a string of symbols to transform it for some goal-oriented task such as solving a mathematical problem.
 At each *unit of time*, we apply the rules onto the string in a way defined by the chosen *model of computation*.